albinekcom/updater-for-macos/README.md

 # Updater for macOS 💻

-This repository will contain an automatically launched script for updating `macOS` and other packages.
+This repository contains an automatically launched script for updating `macOS` and other stuff...